mpearmain/ubuntu-setup/README.md

 # ubuntu-setup

-A simple script to get various packages and libraries setup on a new ubuntu instance Mostly R and python and virtual envs
+A simple script to setup some of my personal settings, get various packages and libraries on a new ubuntu instance.

+The crux of this is useful for doing Data Science / Kaggle comps

+Mostly R and python in virtual envs.

 run `sudo run_setup`